 WattPlot was started by Andrew Welch of Intallact in 2006.
 He created the tools to monitor his own OutBack

-renewable energy system, since the existing only existing product was unsophisticated and not suited to his needs.
+renewable energy system, since the only existing product was unsophisticated and not suited to his needs.

 An installer saw the WattPlot software and immediately wanted to offer it to his clients.
 The rest is history.

 come and gone.
-WattPlot remains commited to our growing client base, and users have relied on our software for
+WattPlot remains committed to our growing client base, and users have relied on our software for